Fraud Blocker

 Costa Mesa Family Law Lawyer

-California family law governs a wide range of domestic matters, from divorces to child custody cases and other family-related areas.
+California family law governs a wide range of domestic matters, including divorces, child custody cases, and other family-related matters.
 The outcomes of these cases can impact your finances and the time that you are allotted to spend with your children.
-Given the high stakes of a family law case, many Costa Mesa residents turn to the services of a Costa Mesa family law attorney to ensure that their rights are protected throughout court proceedings.
+Given the high stakes in a family law case, many Costa Mesa residents turn to a Costa Mesa family law attorney to make sure their rights are protected throughout the court proceedings.

 Why Choose Quinn & Dworakowski, LLP?

 Family court cases in Costa Mesa can leave you feeling uncertain about the future.
 Legal representation can greatly improve the chances that the outcome of your family court case is fair and satisfies your needs.
-The attorneys at Quinn & Dworakowski, LLP, have represented many Costa Mesa clients and assisted them through challenging family court cases.
+The attorneys at Quinn & Dworakowski, LLP, bring more than 150 years of combined courtroom experience and have represented many Costa Mesa clients, assisting them through challenging family court cases.

-We understand the emotional toll these types of cases can take, which is why we keep our clients well-informed about important details of their cases.
+We understand the emotional toll these cases can take, which is why we keep our clients well-informed about important details.
 We want our clients to be empowered and reassured as their case unfolds.
 We are more than a team of experienced trial attorneys.
 We are dedicated legal advocates who recognize the importance of parental rights and the need for fair and equitable outcomes in family law cases.

 Understanding California Family Law